realms-mud/core-lib/documentation/equipment.md

 ### Step 3: Define Materials and Components

-Materials and components are the heart of the equipment system’s flexibility.
+Materials and components are the heart of the equipment system's flexibility.
 They allow you to specify exactly what your item is made of and how it is constructed, and they have a direct impact on the item's stats, value, and even who can craft it.